The Ruling Voice

 The Ruling Voice is a 1931 American pre-Code gangster drama directed by Rowland V. Lee, starring Walter Huston, Loretta Young, and Doris Kenyon.
 It had an alternate title Upper Underworld, and was produced by First National Pictures and distributed by Warner Bros.

 Cast

 Preservation status

 A copy of The Ruling Voice is preserved at the Library of Congress.
+The film had its copyright renewed and will enter the American public domain on January 1, 2027.